SharePoint integration

 Set whether to auto-generate Q&A, run automatic tagging

-These metadata provided within Alli are retained even when the document is updated.
+These metadata provided within Alli are retained even if the document is updated.

-Permission information set in SharePoint is reflected in Alli and operates as follows.
+Permissions set in SharePoint are also reflected in Alli and operate as follows.

-Users and groups set in SharePoint appear in Alli as they are.
+Users and groups registered in SharePoint appear in Alli as they are.

-However, in Alli all user permissions are unified to Viewer (read-only).
+However, all user permissions in Alli are standardized to Viewer (read-only).

-For example, a user set as an Editor in SharePoint will be applied as a Viewer in Alli.
+For example, a user set as Editor in SharePoint will be applied as Viewer in Alli.

 If a user registered in SharePoint has not yet joined Alli, that user will not appear in the permission list.

-If they later join Alli, they will automatically be added to and displayed in the permission list.
+When they subsequently join Alli, they will automatically be added to and shown in the permission list.

-If permissions in SharePoint are assigned to a group, that group will be reflected in the Alli permission list.
+If permissions are set as a group in SharePoint, that group will be reflected in Alli's permission list.

 Integrated SharePoint documents can be used in the Works > Public Document Library in the same way as other documents.